dominictoms/cv/README.md

 - role:    Computer Programmer
   company: A Cool Company
   start:   Jan 1970
-  end:     Present
+  end:     Dec 1999
+  url:     cool-company.com
   skills:
     - C++
     - Unix
   achievements:
     - Did some cool computer stuff.
-    - And more...
+    - And then some more...
 ```

-Each entry contains a role, company, start and end date, a list of skills and a list of achievements.
+Each entry contains a role, company, start and end date, a URL, a list of skills and a list of achievements.
 You can have as many entries as possible for both careers and education.

 ## Building